Concrete Leveling in Madison, WI

 The Slab Is Mostly Intact

-Concrete leveling is usually a better option when the slab is still in one or a few solid pieces rather than badly broken, crumbling, or deteriorated.
+Concrete leveling is usually a better option when the slab is still in one or a few solid pieces rather than badly broken, crumbling, badly spalled, heavily fractured, or deteriorated.

 Image